prijatelj/dots/README.md

         - (or get fluent with cli through vim, though a command may be quicker)
         - useful for saving more fine grained commits/ diffs
     + vim autocompletion?
+    + alias or learn how to select a word or string in a file, and then replace all occurrence of that string in the file with a new string.
+So basically, a means to take whatever is selected in selection mode and do `%s/string_selected/whatever_replaces_it/g`
 - i3
     + Smaller increment adjustment of container sizes.
     + set login default volume